 This creative addition to décor specifications can boost a creation from basic to elegant.
-Just when it might start to feel like every design element looks the same, the use of beveled glass can truly make all the difference in the world.
+Just when it might start to feel like every design element looks the same, the use of beveled glass can make all the difference in the world.

 How Is Beveled Glass Made?

 Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of fewer than 90 degrees.

 The bevel adds an appealing design element and acts as a prism for light to create fascinating color highlights that would be absent in flat glass applications.
 This manufacturing difference makes beveled glass a unique choice for most design applications.

 What Is Beveled Glass Used For?